Health and Wellness Writing by Susan A. Knight

 2. Don't limit who you communicate with.

-The vast majority of people develop their closest relationships with people who are similar and like-minded.
 There's no need to overhaul your close inner circle, but open yourself up to communicating with people from other walks of life.
-As you hear new ideas and fresh perspectives from people whose lives are significantly different from your own, you'll grow in your understanding of the world and how it works.
+As you hear new ideas and fresh perspectives from people whose lives are significantly different from your own, you'll gain the immense benefit of growing in your understanding of the world and how it works.

 3. Don't limit your knowledge base.